 The spaghetti squash is excellent at absorbing the flavor of any pasta sauce and seasonings you pair it with.
 That helps give it the similar flavor of a bowl of homemade pasta topped with sauce.
 It’s a healthier option than pasta to eat too.
 Because of that, people ask if they can stock up on the squash and freeze it.
 No matter if it’s on sale at the grocery store, or harvested from the garden, the answer to that question is yes.

 Image used under Creative Commons from Jameson Fink

 The best way to defrost spaghetti squash is to take a container of it from the freezer and allow it to defrost in the refrigerator for about 12 hours.
-After, you can toss the spaghetti squash into a medium saucepan with your favorite pasta sauce and heat it up for about 5 minutes on medium heat, but no longer than that because it will turn to mush and loose its spaghetti like structure and texture.
-Once heated up properly, you can serve it up as a delicious healthy meal that will provide your body with an excellent source of fiber, vitamins, minerals, antioxidants and enzymes.
+After, you can toss the spaghetti squash into a medium saucepan with your favorite pasta sauce and heat it up for about 5 minutes on medium heat.
+Cooking it for longer will turn to mush and loose its spaghetti like structure and texture.
+Serve it up as a delicious healthy meal that will provide your body with fiber, vitamins, minerals, antioxidants and enzymes.

 End Thoughts to Keep in Mind

 Always use firm and fresh spaghetti squash from the grocery store or from the garden.
 Make sure it’s washed well and cooked properly before freezing it so it holds its true flavor, texture and color.

 Never freeze cooked spaghetti squash leftovers that have been in the refrigerator for a few days.
 It increases your chances of receiving food poisoning when you go to defrost it and eat it.
 Always use freshly cooked spaghetti squash for freezing purposes.
 Freezing will preserve the delicious squash so you can always have it on hand.